lsst-sssc/RNAAS_announcements/README.md

 **The python script assumes that you have set ADS_TOKEN and SOLSYS_RNAAS_SLACK_POST_UR environment variable with your ADS API token ((https://ui.adsabs.harvard.edu/user/settings/token) and the slack app webhook token (https://api.slack.com/messaging/webhooks).**

-The output will be printed in newRNAAS.txt and also to the slack channel.
+The output will be printed in newRNAAS.txt and also to the slack channel (console if slack URL is not provided)